GAZIANO & GIRLING

 Edward Green was a man with a singular passion for shoes.
 Starting in the industry as a 12-year-old apprentice, Edward was driven by an ambition to make a better class of shoe.
 He established his own workshop in Northampton in 1890, gathering around him the town’s most illustrious craftsmen, each an expert in their respective field, and sourced the best materials for them to work with.
 “Excellence without compromise,” was his promise and soon his name became associated with the finest English Goodyear Welted footwear, gracing style icons from Ernest Hemingway to Edward, the Duke of Windsor.

-Edward Green is still based in Northampton and have over sixty skilled artisans making around 350 pairs of shoes a week, many for export to the world's leading boutiques and department stores as well as our own shops in London and Paris.
+Edward Green is still based in Northampton and employs more than 60 skilled artisans making around 350 pairs of shoes a week, many for export to the world's leading boutiques and department stores as well as the shoemaker's own shops in London and Paris.

-Graduated from Nihon University College of Art, Masaru Okuyama learned the craftsmanship of bespoke shoes-making from famous Japanese shoes craftsman, Chihiro Yamaguchi.
+A graduate of Nihon University College of Art, Masaru Okuyama learned the craftsmanship of bespoke shoemaking from famous Japanese footwear craftsman, Chihiro Yamaguchi.
 Masaru Okuyama believes a pair of shoes is the attire that expresses your seriousness about life.

-In 2008, Masaru Okuyama started his own bespoke shoes workshop.
-His attitude of focusing and attention to details bring him not only the appreciation from his clients, but also the gold medal from Custom-Made Shoes Category of German International Shoemakers’ Competition, Inter-Schuh-Service, in 2010.
+In 2008, Masaru Okuyama started his own bespoke shoemaking workshop.
+His focus and attention to detail have brought him not only the respect and appreciation of his clients, but also the recognition of a gold medal in the Custom-Made Shoes Category at the German International Shoemakers’ Competition, Inter-Schuh-Service, in 2010.